mvolkmann/blog/src/swift/Navigation.md

 ### Fruits tab

-The first tab "Fruits" uses a `NavigationStack` to allow the user to select a fruit from a `List` of `NavigationLink` views.
+The first tab "Fruits" is implemented in the file `FruitListView.swift`.
+It uses a `NavigationStack` to allow the user to select a fruit from a `List` of `NavigationLink` views.

 <img alt="Fruits List" src="/blog/assets/swiftui-navigation-01-fruits.png?v={{pkg.version}}">

+Nested inside the `NavigationStack` are instances of `NavigationLink`.
+This struct supports many initializers, some of which take a `value` argument.
+When these links are tapped, their value is placed on the stack.

 When a fruit is selected, a view that displays "You chose {fruit-emoji}." is pushed onto the navigation stack.